 Operators that carry a UK Gambling Commission licence are trusted and reputable and do not try to catch out players with scams or misleading adverts.

-Bojoko sat down with the CEO of Malta Gaming Authority, Heathcliff Farrugia (in the picture below).
-We discussed the New Gaming Act of 2018, blockchain gaming, MGA's priorities for 2019, growing demand for iGaming workforce in Malta and affiliate licensing.
+Bojoko sat down with a Malta Gaming Authority spokesperson and discussed the New Gaming Act of 2018, blockchain gaming, MGA's priorities for 2019, the growing demand for iGaming workforce in Malta and affiliate licensing.

 When it comes to player protection, one of the most important measures we strengthened was the protection of players' funds.
 In the new law, player funds are considered as a separate patrimony.
 So, if there is a company in distress or going bust and there's a liquidation going on, the players' funds remain protected from any claim by the creditors of the licensee.
 We believe that in terms of players' funds, this is the maximum protection we could provide.